nforgeio/neonKUBE/Images/neon-proxy-cache/README.md

 ## Important: Varnish Shared Memory Log

 Varnish highly recommends [here](https://book.varnish-software.com/4.0/chapters/Tuning.html#the-varnish-shared-memory-log-vsl) that production deployment map the `/var/lib/varnish/_.vsm_mgt` directory to a **tmpfs** to avoid excessive I/O when writing logs.
-Varnish requires **80MB** ofspace by default.
+Varnish requires **80MB** of space by default.
 The example above sets this to **90MB** to provide a bit of a buffer.

+Due to unavailable Docker features, this requires a slightly customized version of `varnishd` built by [nhive/varnishbuilder](https://hub.docker.com/r/nhive/varnish-builder/).